Zehelein/pg-transactional-outbox/README.md

 outbox messages for a specific aggregate type (e.g. a movie or an order) and a corresponding message type (e.g. movie_created or order_cancelled).
 The generated function can then be used to store a message in the outbox table.
 Each outbox item consists of the mentioned aggregate type and message type.
-And it includes the aggregate unique identifier (e.g. the movie or order ID), a unique message identifier (e.g. a UUID), and the message payload.
+It includes the aggregate unique identifier (e.g. the movie or order ID), a unique message identifier (e.g. a UUID), and the message payload.
 The payload contains the actual data that should be made available to the message consumers.
 You can